ah410/CineVerse/README.md

 ### Description
 Allow users to find information on popular movies that are currently out.
 Quickly and easily access movie information.
 ### Demo: <[YouTube Showcase](https://youtu.be/FrbTbngjF1g)>
+### Get Application Running/Unittesting
+I'm using VS Code running Windows 10 for the below instructions.

+*Note: You'll only be able to see the login and home page, but not the description page for the movies unless you created an API Key in the Google Cloud Console(it's free).
+This is because I've used the YouTube Data API to fetch the trailer information from YouTube.
+For instructions on how to get your own API key, check this page on the Google API Python Client's [Github](https://github.com/googleapis/google-api-python-client/blob/main/docs/start.md).
+Additionally, you'll need to download the [Google Cloud SDK Installer](https://cloud.google.com/sdk/docs/install).
+Once you have your API Key, set an environment variable under User Variables with Name=`YouTube_API_KEY` and value=`your_actual_api_key_obtained_from_Google_Cloud_Console`.
+Here are instructions for setting an [environment variable](https://phoenixnap.com/kb/windows-set-environment-variable).
+1. Clone the repository
+    1. Open command palette by clicking view in the top left, then command palette.
+Or `Ctrl+Shift+p`.
+    2. Type welcome and click on Help: Welcome to bring up the welcome page
+    3. Click on the option to clone git repository(if this option isn't showing up, you'll likely have to install Git on your computer), then paste this URL: https://github.com/ah410/CineVerse
+2. Activate virtual env
+    1. Once you've cloned the repo, navigate to its file path if you haven't already, and create your virtual environment. terminal: `python -m venv myenv`
+    2. Activate your virtual environment by running this line in your terminal: `myenv/scripts/activate`
+        1. If Windows isn't allowing scripts to run on your system.
+You'll need to open PowerShell as Administrator and run this line `Set-ExecutionPolicy RemoteSigned`
+3. Install dependencies in requirements.txt(includes pytest for unittesting)
+    1. Run this line in your terminal `pip install -r requirements.txt`
+4. Type: `flask run` and the website should load up and you'll be good to go!
+4. For unittesting, you can use the `pytest` library or the built in unittesting library for python, `unittest`
+    1. Run unittests:
+        1. terminal: `pytest app_test.py`
+	    2. terminal: `python -m unittest app_test.py`
 ### Features
 #### Login/Sign-Up
 The website automatically goes to the login page at the start.
 From there, you enter your username and password, hit enter/click the login button, and you'll be redirected to the homepage.
 However, if you don't have an account, I added a hyper-link and button to take you to the sign up page.
 From there, you'll create a username and password, which you'll confirm by entering twice.
 The username is stored in SQL as usual, but the password stored is a generated hash using the password created by the user as input to the generate_password_hash function from the werkzeug.security library.